 We do have a work around.
 You can order the frame only (no prescription) and then take it locally to have someone measure what is called the segment height.
 This is the measurement we need to properly fit bifocal and progressive lenses.
 If you can't find a local place to do this, we can walk you through the process to take the measurements yourself.
 A layman's measurement is better than no measurement like other companies do.
 We encourage a professional measurement though.
 Once you have this precise measurement, send them back to us to have the prescription lenses made.
 This is a great option for manufacture direct lenses that your local optical shop can't duplicate the technology.
 Please Note: Prices listed on the website are for single vision lenses only (except for beta test products that do offer pricing for multifocals).
 Please call first for bifocal or progressive pricing.
 Also, your local optical shop should be able to also make multifocal lenses for you in your new frame if no special technology is required.

 See return information here.

 Unfortunately, we only have one retail location in Portland, Oregon.
 However, we do offer a buy, try and return option.
 You simply order all the styles you would like to try (please limit to 3).
 You will be charged, but your order should come to over $50 so there will be no shipping charge.
 Try on the items, and return the ones that you don't like for a full refund.
-The only thing you have to lose is the small shipping charges to return the items to us, which is equivalent to what you would pay to ship the glasses to you if you knew exactly what you wanted.
+If you are returning the trial pairs and are having one pair made with prescription, we will pay the return shipping fee.
+Email us for a mailing label.
 We don't discourage this policy as we know sunglasses are a difficult item to purchase without trying them on.
 This is especially true for prescriptions.
 Since prescriptions are not returnable, it is best to try them on first, then send them back to have the prescription lenses made.

 To use your gift certificate when ordering by phone, simply tell the operator your code and we will apply the gift certificate at the time of the order.